caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

-the TMS revealed was that the region of motor cortex that controls the piano-playing fingers also expanded in the brains of volunteers who imagined playing the music--just as it had in those who actually played it.
+the TMS revealed was that the region of motor cortex that controls the piano-playing fingers also expanded in the brains of volunteers who imagined playing the music-just as it had in those who actually played it.

 "Mental practice resulted in a similar